RyanSquared/ryansquared.github.io/_drafts/exploring-qubes-rpc.md

 `chmod +x /etc/qubes-rpc/qubes.Ssh`.
 Once this is done, the TemplateVM can be shut down and the vault qube can be restarted to apply changes.

+We also need to make sure that `scdaemon` is installed, as it is not automatically installed in (at least) Qubes 4.1.1's Debian 11 tepmlate.
+This can be done by running `sudo apt install -y scdaemon` in the TemplateVM used by the vault qube.

 ### Enabling the RPC policy

 To allow usage of the RPC command, we must specify a policy file in the `dom0`